 No, we do not accept resumes in lieu of applications.
 You must submit a completed Tuolumne Superior Court Application and a current resume in order to be considered for a position.

 Some of our positions do require a Supplemental Application, other positions do not.
 Please review the application instructions carefully concerning the position you are interested in applying for, to see if a Supplemental Application is required.

 No. If the mail delivers your completed application packet after the final filing date listed on the announcement, it will not be accepted.

-You may change your contact information by contacting the HR Department at the email or telephone number provided in #2 above.
+You may change your contact information by contacting the HR Department at the email or telephone number provided above.

-The Tuolumne Superior Court has the following job classifications: Commissioner; Court Clerk I, II, III; Court Project Manager; Court Reporter; Division Manager; Executive Assistant; Family Law Facilitator/Self-Help Attorney; Fiscal Manager; Senior Fiscal Technician; Fiscal Technician; Human Resources Manager; Information Technology Manager; Information Technology Technician; Legal Research Attorney; and Supervising Clerk.
+The Tuolumne Superior Court has the following job classifications: Commissioner; Court Executive Officer; Court Facilities Manager; Court Clerk I, II, III; Court Project Manager; Court Reporter; Division Manager; Executive Assistant; Family Law Facilitator/Self-Help Attorney; Fiscal Manager; Senior Fiscal Technician; Human Resources Manager; Information Technology Manager; Information Technology Technician; Legal Research Attorney; and Division Supervisors.

 Yes.
-All full-time and part-time employees who work at least 20 hours each week receive the following benefits: Medical, dental, vision, and life insurance; retirement; paid holidays; and personal time off (PTO) [i.e., a combination of vacation and sick leave].
+All full-time and part-time employees who work at least 20 hours each week receive the following benefits according to their choices: Medical, dental, vision, and life insurance; retirement; paid holidays; and personal time off (PTO) [i.e., a combination of vacation and sick leave].
 Benefits are pro-rated for eligible part-time employees.